simidubey29/mini-projects/caesar-cipher/readme.md

-# 🔐 Caesar Cipher Encryption & Decryption
+# 🔐 Secret Message Encryptor

+A simple Python project that allows users to **encrypt and decrypt secret messages** using a custom **2-digit passcode**.
+The message can only be read by someone who knows the correct passcode.

-A beginner-friendly Python project that encrypts and decrypts text using the **Caesar Cipher** technique.
-This project demonstrates string manipulation, loops, functions, and basic cryptography concepts.
+This project demonstrates basic encryption concepts, user input handling, string manipulation, and SHA-256 passcode verification.

 ---

-## 📌 Features
+## ✨ Features

-- Encrypt any text
+- 🔒 Encrypt secret messages
+- 🔑 Create your own 2-digit passcode
+- 🛡️ Passcode verification using SHA-256 hashing
-- Decrypt encrypted text
+- 🔓 Decrypt messages only with the correct passcode
-- Supports uppercase and lowercase letters
-- Preserves spaces, numbers, and symbols
+- 📝 Preserves spaces, numbers, and special characters
-- Simple menu-driven interface
+- 💻 Simple menu-driven console application

 ---

-## 🧠 How It Works

-The Caesar Cipher shifts each alphabet letter by a fixed number of positions.

-Example (Shift = 3):

-A → D

-B → E

-X → A

-Y → B

-Z → C

----

-## 📁 Project Structure
+## 📂 Project Structure

 ```
-Caesar-Cipher/
+Secret-Message-Encryptor/
-│── caesar_cipher.py
+│── secret_message_encryptor.py
 │── README.md
 │── screenshots/
 │     └── output.png